0xADE1A1DE/USB-Injection/README.md

 # USB Injector
 _~5 minute read_

+### Artefact Evaluation
+Please note that this readme has been made for post-publication general information.
+For full information on carrying out Artefact Evaluation consult the Appendix Document submitted.

 A USB device capable of injecting upstream communications on behalf of other connected USB devices.
 Under the provided configurations the injector can send keystrokes on behalf of a victim keyboard device while presenting itself as a mouse device.
 The injector can also block genuine inputs sent by the victim.